Last Updated: May 29, 2018.

 Special Data Protections for EU Data Subjects

 As of 25 May 2018, the General Data Privacy Regulation (“GDPR”) will afford additional rights to EU data subjects.
-Those rights include the right to complain to EU Supervisory Authorities and the right to access, correct and delete certain personal data processed by AdColony by completing our EU data subject access request form (below).
+Those rights include the right to complain to EU Supervisory Authorities and the right to access, correct, port, delete and restrict processing of certain personal data processed by AdColony by completing our EU data subject access request form below.
 Moreover, with respect to EU data subjects, personal data includes Pseudonymous Identifiers such as an IP address, a mobile advertising ID or a cookie ID.

 Where AdColony is a controller of data (e.g., via most of our advertising Services), the legal basis will be both legitimate interest and consent depending on the type of information subject to processing and the information we receive from upstream partners.
 Where we rely upon legitimate interest, we have assessed the processing is not high risk, does not involve the processing of sensitive data and will not violate fundamental human rights.
 (See a more detailed explanation in the “Legitimate Interest” section below.)
 In the event that AdColony is a processor of data, the legal basis for processing such data is determined by Publishers and/or our Clients.